skbio.table.mixup#

 Notes

-while PyTorch’s MixUp is applied on-the-fly during training to batches of data.
+1. This implementation returns synthetic samples and class labels from a dataset, while PyTorch’s MixUp is applied on-the-fly during training to batches of data.

-dataset, while PyTorch’s implementation typically mixes consecutive samples in a batch (requiring prior shuffling).
+2. This implementation randomly selects pairs of samples from the entire dataset, while PyTorch’s implementation typically mixes consecutive samples in a batch (requiring prior shuffling).

 References